Christmas Carols for Children

 Singing with kids make Christmas celebrations all the more enjoyable and lively.

-Here are some of my favourites, come on gather around and sing some Christmas songs.
+Here are some of my favourites.
+Come on, gather around and sing some Christmas songs.

 I Saw Mommy Kissing Santa Claus

-Santa Claus is Coming to Town
+Santa Claus Is Coming to Town

-At the time Coots was writing special material for comedian Eddie Cantor, to whom he showed the song.
-But even Cantor was about to turn it down for his radio show, until his wife Ida persuaded him to give it a try - this was near Thanksgiving in 1934 and of course it was an instant hit.
+At the time, Coots was writing special material for comedian Eddie Cantor, to whom he showed the song.
+But even Cantor was about to turn it down for his radio show, until his wife Ida persuaded him to give it a try.
+This was near Thanksgiving in 1934.
+Of course, it was an instant hit.
 The radio audience went wild over the song.
-Since then there have been many recordings of the "Santa Claus is Coming to town" The popular version were the one recorded by Bing Cosby, The Andrews Sisters and Perry Como.
+Since then there have been many recordings of "Santa Claus is Coming to Town."
+The popular version was the one recorded by Bing Cosby, The Andrews Sisters and Perry Como.